zgldh/dify-gitlab-mr-reviewer/README.md

 ### 6. Done

 That's all settings.
-You can try to create a new merge request and see what the AI would say!
+You can try to create a new merge request, or push your commits, then let's see what the AI would say!

+## Troubleshooting

+Q: Why I don't receive the code review email?
+A: You have to go to your GitLab account settings, the profile page, and enable the `Public Email` option.

 ## Contributing